yeldiRium/qmk-crkbd-neo2/README.md

 ## Layer 5

 This layer implements meta stuff like pointer and RGB matrix control.
-Access it by pressing the META key.
+Access it by pressing the NAV key.

 ```
 ,-----------------------------------------.          ,-----------------------------------------.